RuthA120/RuthA120/README.md

 - 💬 I'm currently a sophomore studying Computer Science!
 - 🌱 I’m currently taking data structures and computer organization
-- 😄 I am looking to create newer projects
+- 😄 I am looking to better my coding skills

 <!--
 **RuthA120/RuthA120** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.